mk-fg/notification-thing/README.md

 several different samples in sequence.

-There's also "sound-cache" function to use libcanberra's "cache" function (to reuse sample on the audio daemon).
+There's also "sound-cache" function to use libcanberra's "cache" function (to efficiently cache and reuse sample in audio daemon, e.g. pulseaudio).

-Sounds are played only when and where these functions gets invoked from the filtering scripts, i.e. not played anywhere at all by default.
+Sounds are played only when and where these functions get invoked from the filtering scripts, i.e. not played anywhere at all by default.

+This allows to play sound samples selectively, using different samples based on notification and possibly play multiple samples (in sequence or at the same time).

 "--no-filter-sound" cli/config option can be used to force-disable these, don't init/touch libcanberra at all and make sound-* into a no-op functions.